 Snack cars inside the trains pass by at regular intervals, offering tasty and affordable Japanese appetizers and drinks.
 Facilities on the train are well maintained and spotless – in the true Japanese spirit.

 Narita Express trains offer luggage space and areas where you can lock your bags.
 Each separate seat provides a rather large seating area, which can also be used for placing your all luggage just before you.
 Besides, overhead compartments above each seat are also available.

-Narita Express route map
+Narita Express map

 The N’EX has two stops in Narita Airport, Terminal 1 and Terminal 2-3.
 The routes are marked in red in the following map.

 - Narita (town)

 - Hamamatshucho (connection with Haneda Airport via Tokyo Monorail)